Skip to main content

 USS Constitution

-93 Chelsea St., Bunker Hill, Charlestown, Massachusetts
+93 Chelsea St., Bunker Hill, Charlestown, MA

 Built in 1797 and named by George Washington, the three-masted USS Constitution frigate in Boston is the United States Navy's oldest commissioned ship and one of the world's oldest warships.
 Visitors can go aboard the ship, docked at Boston's Charlestown Navy Yard and restored to its original glory, to explore an important slice of US history.